osmandapp/web/main/docs/technical/build-osmand/how-to-compile-the-ios-version.md

 7. Open osmand.xcworkspace in XCode
 8. First build.
   Set the build target to `OsmAnd Maps`.
 (Near play/stop buttons).
-Selet as target your device or as one of IOS simulators.
+Select as target your device or as one of IOS simulators.
 But don't use default 'Any IOS Device (arm64)'.
 Build the project (play button).
 9. Troubleshooting.
-  - In case of build erros you can press in XCode: ```Product -> Clean build folder```
+  - In case of build errors you can press in XCode: ```Product -> Clean build folder```
   - Close XCode.
 Delete `baked` and `binaries` folders in `OsmAnd` directory (if it already exists).
   - Delete XCode DerivedData folder: ``` sudo rm -R ~/Library/Developer/Xcode/DerivedData/* ```
   - Check that all repositories are up to date and on correct branches.